amancevice/dip/README.md

 If a CLI is installed with the `--remote` flag, any differences between the local and remote `docker-compose.yml` files will trigger a diff message and the CLI will sleep for 10s.

+## Installing with ENV variables

+Use the `--env` option to install the CLI with an environment variable set.
+Use the `--secret` option to enter the environment variable in an interactive prompt where the input is hidden.

 ### Why Docker?

 When building a custom application it is sometimes necessary to include libraries and packages.